I research information from public agencies and organizations to help low-income people get benefits that make their lives a little easier.

+Updated for 2018 taxes.
 Around tax time, men who support their girlfriends or fiancées often ask, "Can I claim my girlfriend on my taxes?"
-The good news is you might be able to and get a nice refund as well.
+The good news is you might be able to claim her, as well as any children of hers that you are fully supporting.
+You could also get a nice refund from this.

-The Census Bureau reported in 2005 that there are almost 5 million opposite-sex couples living together without marriage.
-Some of these relationships undoubtedly have one partner supporting the other, especially in light of the difficult economy, or especially if one partner is a college student.
+The Census Bureau reported that there are almost 5 million opposite-sex couples living together without marriage.
+Some of these relationships undoubtedly have one partner supporting the other, or especially if one partner is a college student or a homemaker.

 So, the answer is yes, you can claim your girlfriend or fiancée on your taxes provided she meets certain qualifications.
 Here is how to do it.
 Included also is an estimate of how much you can get back from the IRS for claiming your girlfriend.

 Can I Claim My Girlfriend on My Taxes?

 - Cohabitation between unmarried, unrelated men and women is legal in your state.
 It is against the law in Florida, Michigan, Mississippi, and Virginia for unmarried opposite-sex couples to live together.
 Even though the laws are not enforced, the IRS does not want to entertain the violation of any state laws, even on paper.
 So if you live in one of those four states, you will not be able to claim her.
 In the 46 other states, unmarried cohabitation will not keep you from being able to claim her.